-Find out more about our fascinating and diverse research across the Royal Botanic Gardens Sydney, which enhances our fundamental knowledge of plants and helps drive effective conservation.
+Find out more about our fascinating and diverse research across the Royal Botanic Garden Sydney, which enhances our fundamental knowledge of plants and helps drive effective conservation.

-Our ecologists use an innovative combination of genomic, ecological and environmental data to uncover the evolutionary secrets of our unique Australian plants, particularly within NSW.
+Our ecologists use an innovative combination of genomic, ecological and environmental data to uncover the evolutionary secrets of our unique Australian plants, particularly within New South Wales.

 Scientists at the Australian PlantBank seek to understand the biology of Australian plants, particularly threatened species and habitats such as rainforests.